ChrisPlease/resume/src/content/collections/resume/intro/index.md

 accessibility</span>, responsive design, and unit testing.

 In my free time, I enjoy spending time with my wife and dog.
-I'm passionate about IoT projects around the house, learning more about data visualization via d3, and learning new and exciting frameworks and build tools.
+I'm passionate about IoT projects around the house, and learning new and exciting frameworks and build tools (currently on SvelteKit).